DallanQ/lotr_journeys_in_middle_earth/Manual.md

 1. A group of Goblins attacks Elena for three damage (> icon of 3 claw scratches of a cat) and one fear (> icon of a devil-like face with two curved horns).
 For this attack, a might (> icon of a horn) test negates damage and fear.

-> 2 cards of Elena revealed that show 2 success which show she can prevent a total of two damages
+> 2 cards of Elena revealed that show 2 success token icons which show she can prevent a total of two damages

 2. Elena's might is "2," so she reveals two cards from her deck.
 She has two successes (> snow emoji icon), so she can prevent a total of two damage or fear.
 She chooses to prevent one damage and one fear, so only two damage remains.

-> a Feeble damage card and Elena hero card picture shown
+> A feeble damage card and Elena's hero card picture shown

 3. The first damage card she reveals is "Feeble," which instructs her to suffer a facedown fear card and flip "Feeble" facedown.

-> An Entangled card shown with Elena's hero player card
+> An Entangled card is shown with Elena's hero player card

 4. The second damage card Elena reveals is "Entangled."
 "Entangled" instructs Elena to keep the card faceup.
 It will continue to impede her movement during this adventure until she is able to discard it or flip it facedown.